-Follow these straightforward steps to obtain a North Carolina hunting license while ensuring compliance with all necessary regulations:
+Follow these straightforward steps to obtain a North Carolina hunting license:

 - Step 2: Select your license type